amesar/mlflow-tools/mlflow_tools/tools/README.md

 * Dump run as text
 * Dump experiment runs as CSV file
 * Find best run of an experiment
+* Dump registered model as JSON or YAML

 ## List all experiments
 See [list_experiments.py](list_experiments.py).